-• DOT has not traditionally published a comprehensive, multi-modal assessment priority goal regarding transportation infrastructure.
+- DOT has not traditionally published a comprehensive, multi-modal assessment priority goal regarding transportation infrastructure.
 This APG reflects an aspirational goal to look holistically at America's transportation infrastructure and measure transportation infrastructure condition over time.
-We acknowledge that information is more readily available to DOT for parts of the transportation systems that are constructed and/or maintained in part with Federal funding; and for publicly owned assets such as roadways and airports rather than privately-owned assets such as railroads and seaports.
-Because of the Department's inability to monitor and assess the condition and performance of all infrastructure assets, we decided instead to assess progress and show improvement over time based on the infrastructure-related measures that DOT does collect and report.
+Information is more readily available to DOT for parts of the transportation systems that are constructed and/or maintained in part with Federal funding, such as roadways and airports rather than privately-owned assets such as railroads and seaports. - Because of the Department's inability to monitor and assess the condition and performance of all infrastructure assets, we decided instead to assess progress and show improvement over time based on the infrastructure-related measures that DOT does collect and report.